 There are many Agile methodologies you can choose from.
 Scrum seems to be the most widely accepted methodology.
 No matter which methodology you choose, there are some common things that run through most Agile methodologies.

 First, Agile teams are self-organizing.
 This means that they take it upon themselves to figure out who will do which tasks.
 There is often no difference between developer, QA, and other workers.
 They are all team members and are working to the same goal: release at the end of the Sprint.
 Typically, work is done in a series of sprints, generally one or two weeks long.
 At the beginning of the sprint, the business owner of the project presents the team with a list of tasks to complete during the sprint.
 Each team member picks a task to work on.
 The ones not picked are returned to the backlog.
 If someone finishes their task, they pick another task.
 Tasks are small units of work that make up user stories.
 User stories describe how a user sees a particular function.

 Each morning, the team meets in a stand-up or scrum that shouldn’t last longer than about 15 minutes.
 Each person working on tasks answers three questions.
 1) What did you do yesterday?
 2) What will you do today?
 3) Is there anything stopping you from getting stuff done today?
 If you’re using Scrum, there is a Scrum Master on the team.
-His job is to remove things blocking work from getting done.
-He is not a project manager in the traditional sense.
+His/her job is to remove things blocking work from getting done.
+He/She is not a project manager in the traditional sense.
 He doesn’t manage the project.
 That’s done by the team with input from the business owner.